l3mpire/twitter-lempire/README.md

 # Todo

-- [ ] update only the banner of the userId in parameters
+- [ ] see why francois followers are not saved on his user document
-- [ ] canvas object special qui est remplacé par les followers
+- [ ] canvas object special (image?) qui est remplacé par les followers
-- [ ] un cron qui get les followers et sauve dans la db et si la liste change, appelle une render
+- [ ] default banner for new users
+- [ ] add an autosave with debounce that call updateTwitterBanner